TasinIshmam/TasinIshmam/README.md

 - 🚴‍♂️ I love traveling, photography and reading good books.

-- 👯 I’m looking for interships,interesting software projects and research oppurtunities in Machine Learning.
+- 👯 I’m looking for interships, interesting software projects and research oppurtunities in Machine Learning.

 - ⚡ I have a blog at https://tasinishmam.com where I geek out about technology.